 Phonology, especially its interface with phonetics and morphology; sign language phonetics; derivational opacity; linguistic typology; ludlings (language games, like Pig Latin); constructed languages (like Esperanto and Klingon), especially their use as an educational tool; Polish and Slavic phonology; historical phonology; mathematical and statistical models of linguistic phenomena; and in general, the physical, biological, and cognitive factors that shape language.

-I've most recently been working on the articulatory and perceptual phonetics of more than two dozen sign languages, phonetically-informed historical reconstruction for sign languages, the effects of prosody on eye gaze in reading tasks in English, this history of language construction, and using constructed languages for interdisciplinary teaching.
+I've most recently been working on the articulatory and perceptual phonetics of more than two dozen sign languages, phonetically-informed historical reconstruction for sign languages, the effects of prosody on eye gaze in reading tasks in English, the history of language construction, and linguistics pedagogy.

-I've also designed two new educational games for learning the Internatinal Phonetic Alphabet: IPA Discard (rules, cards), a shedding card game based on Crazy Eights for learning IPA consonants, and IPA Hunt (rules and playsheet), a guessing game based on Battleship for learning IPA vowels.
+I've also designed two new educational games for learning the International Phonetic Alphabet: IPA Discard (rules, cards), a shedding card game based on Crazy Eights (Uno) for learning IPA consonants; and IPA Hunt (rules and playsheet), a guessing game based on Battleship for learning IPA vowels.

 Napoli, Donna Jo, and Nathan Sanders.
-Under review.
+In progress.
 Iconicity and biomechanics in the historical reconstruction of sign languages: A case study of the movement parameter in the Old LSF family. [ PDF (draft) ]

 Sanders, Nathan.
-In progress (expected 2019/2020).
+In progress.
 A modular introduction to phonetics and phonology [tentative title].
 Oxford University Press.

 Knowles, Rebecca, and Nathan Sanders.
 In progress.
 Data driven approaches.
 In Nancy Ritter and Harry van der Hulst (eds.), Handbook of vowel harmony.
 Oxford University Press.